Welcome to the online home of The Journal of Lancaster General Hospital.

 SUBMIT YOUR STORY IDEAS

-Editor in Chief Corey Fogleman, MD, put out a call last year for narrative medicine articles.
+Editor in Chief Corey Fogleman, MD, put out a call more than a year ago for narrative medicine articles.
 “Rereading and rewriting about what we encounter forces us to emphasize and economize, to pair some ideas and pare others,” he wrote.
 Your stories might address staff experiences, patient experiences, or anything else that might be educational for our readers.
-Or you might wish to consider one of the prompts suggested by Dr. Fogleman.
+Or you might consider one of the prompts suggested by Dr. Fogleman.

-► To read those prompts and more of Dr. Fogleman’s thoughts on the importance of narrative medicine, click here.
+► To read those prompts and Dr. Fogleman’s thoughts on the importance of narrative medicine, click here.

-► To read the most recent narrative medicine contribution to JLGH by Jon Lepley, DO, click here.
+► To read the most recent narrative medicine contribution to JLGH by Dr. Christine Skiadas, click here.

 ► To share your story ideas, please write to us via our Contact Us page.